 *1/2 teaspoon gluten-free baking powder

 *125gm blueberries or strawberries and ricotta to serve

 Directions – Combine smashed banana and eggs.
 Add LSA, chia, baking powder and cinnamon.
 Fold in blueberries if using.
 Rest mixture for 5 minutes.
-Heat a pan over a low heat and add a little coconut or olive oil.
+Heat a pan over low heat and add a little coconut or olive oil.
 Spoon pancake batter into rounds onto the pan and flatten slightly with the back of your spoon.
-Cook over a very low heat.
+Cook over very low heat.
 Flip over and finish cooking.
 Serve and enjoy with natural or coconut yoghurt.